Visual Tools

 Built with the Task Design CommunityVisual Keywords

-Extract and visualize key terms with definitions and visual representations.
+Extract and visualise key terms with definitions and visual representations.
 Perfect for vocabulary building and concept reinforcement.

 Visual keywords combine verbal and visual memory traces, strengthening neural connections.
 Research in dual coding theory shows this multimodal approach significantly improves recall and comprehension.